 Cannabis, copaiba, black pepper, broccoli, carrots, clove, cinnamon, Echinacea, and ginseng contain high concentrations of phytocannabinoids, just to name a handful of non-cannabis cannabinoid-containing plants.

 Of course, you won’t get a therapeutic dose from a serving of broccoli or carrots.
 Instead, you’d need the extract or the oil of a plant, herb, or vegetable for a therapeutic dose.

 Phytocannabinoids affect the ECS in one of two ways.
 They:

 - Interact with the cannabinoid receptors, which trigger metabolic effects

 - Decrease the breakdown of cannabinoids, making them available for use longer

 Alkylamides: Alkylamides are found in Echinacea.
 They support immune function, which explains Echinacea’s popularity around cold season.*

 ß-Caryophyllene: Most of the ß-caryophyllene in cannabis is found in the leaves and flowers, so marijuana users get a good dose of this cannabinoid.
 But, hemp oil is made with the cannabis stalk, not the leaves and flowers, so hemp oil lacks beta-carophyllene.
 The best hemp oil products compliment their formula with at least one other plant oil high in beta-caryophyllene (I’ll address this at the end when I highlight a new hemp oil made by Thorne).

-Copaiba, black pepper, clove, rosemary, hops, caraway, oregano, basil, lavender, cinnamon, are also excellent sources of ß-caryophyllene.
-In fact, copaiba is the most concentrated source of ß-caryophyllene you'll find in the plant world.
+Copaiba, black pepper, clove, rosemary, hops, caraway, oregano, basil, lavender, and cinnamon are also excellent sources of ß-caryophyllene.
+In fact, copaiba is the most concentrated source of ß-caryophyllene you’ll find in the plant world.

 Beta-caryophyllene helps maintain a healthy inflammatory response, digestive and skin health, and liver function.*